930turbo/Tandem/README.md

-# Tandem Website
+# Tandem

-  This is the website and all frontend/backend for my new collaberation project game with @dzt Tandem!!!
+  This is the website and all frontend/backend for our new open source project!

 ## Getting Started